XanderD99/disruptor/README.md

 - [Make](https://www.gnu.org/software/make/) (to make your life easier) 🛠️
 - A Discord bot token (for the chaos to be official) 🤖
 - Discord soundboard sounds uploaded to your server 🎵
-- Database for storing guild configuration (MongoDB recommended) 💾
+- SQLite database for storing guild configuration (automatically created) 💾

 ### Installation 🛠️